JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 A setup should only be about $50 but I know thats not pocket change for just everyone so its worth budgeting in when you buy your guitar.

 Some small local shops will change string gauges to whatever you want and do a full setup when you buy it from that store or if you play it off the shelf and it plays perfectly and has the strings you want then maybe you don't need a setup.

+At 19:52 on get the best plug-in tone by abel he says that a guitar with “light strings” 10-48 tuned to C# standard gets a massive tone

 ### Local Places Near Me ###
 1. http://www.wicksguitarshop.com